Introducing Capsule Sponge Tests in Wales (Betsi Cadwaladr)

 Contact

-We are also supporting Powys Teaching Health Board to introduce Capsule Sponge Tests.
-Find out more about how that work is progressing here
+We have also supported Powys Teaching Health Board to introduce capsule sponge tests.
+Find out more about that work here.

 Related projects